KLZ: Experimental years

 In late October 1920, a newspaper account stated that Reynolds was broadcasting nightly concerts.
-This report also noted he had decided to suspend his dental practice in order to devote full-time attention to radio, and had founded the Reynolds Radio Specialty Company, which was located at his home on South Prospect Street.
-The following February another newspaper article stated that he had been broadcasting regular Sunday evening concerts, and it was also announced that Reynolds was making plans to move his family and his company to Denver.
+This report also noted he had decided to suspend his dental practice to devote full-time attention to radio.
+He founded the Reynolds Radio Specialty Company, which was located at his home on South Prospect Street.
+The following February, another newspaper article stated that he had been broadcasting regular Sunday evening concerts.
+The article also said Reynolds was making plans to move his family and his company to Denver.
 (Reflecting this change, the Commerce Department's June 1921 amateur station call book entry for 9JE lists its new location as Denver, operated by the Reynolds Radio Specialty Co.)

 After moving to Denver, Reynolds joined with other radio enthusiasts in making a number of "mobile" demonstrations, where radio-receiver equipped automobiles picked up special programs.
 He participated in the May 19, 1921, broadcast of the opera Martha from the Denver Municipal Auditorium.
 In the summer of 1921, Reynolds was issued a "Special Amateur" license, with the call sign 9ZAF.
 This allowed transmissions on 370 meters (811 kHz), a wavelength with less interference than 9JE had encountered on the congested standard amateur wavelength of 200 meters (1500 kHz).
 In addition to experimental broadcasts, 9ZAF acted as a "relay station" for coast-to-coast messages passing through a cooperative network of Amateur Radio Relay League stations.
-In October, it was announced that 9ZAF's equipment had been upgraded, and, in addition to Sunday evening concerts from 8:00 to 9:30 p.m., the station was broadcasting daily weather forecasts twice a day, at 8:30 a.m. and 9:00 p.m.
+In October, it was announced that 9ZAF's equipment had been upgraded, and, in addition to Sunday evening concerts from 8:00 to 9:30 pm, the station was broadcasting daily weather forecasts twice a day, at 8:30 a.m. and 9:00 pm.
 In early 1922, the Rocky Mountain News announced it was providing news bulletins as a supplement to the nightly station concerts.
 The paper also started promoting 9ZAF, referring to the station as the "News-Times-Reynolds Broadcasting station".